Sokolka (Poland) (AFP) -

 A standoff near the Bruzgi-Kuznica border crossing on the EU's eastern frontier began last week when hundreds of migrants gathered there.

-'Migrants attacked our soldiers and officers with rocks and are trying to destroy the fence and cross into Poland,' the defence ministry said on Tuesday, tweeting a video showing apparent clashes at the border.
+'Migrants attacked our soldiers and officers with rocks and are trying to destroy the fence and cross into Poland,' Poland's defence ministry said on Tuesday, tweeting a video showing apparent clashes at the border.

 'Our forces used tear gas to quell the migrants' aggression.'

-Lukashenko discussed the crisis with Germany's Angela Merkel on Monday, his first phone call with a Western leader since he suppressed mass protests against his rule last year.
+The Belarusian leader discussed the crisis with Germany's Angela Merkel on Monday, his first phone call with a Western leader since he suppressed mass protests against his rule last year.

 'We were of the united opinion that nobody needs escalation -- not the EU, or Belarus,' he said.